-The good news is that whatever your current budget, if you want to live on a sailboat, you can most likely afford it.
+The good news is that you can most likely afford it whatever your current budget if you want to live on a sailboat.
 Either now or within a few months of saving.
-In my article The Cheapest, Smallest Boat to Sail Around the World, I talk about Hurley 22 which can be yours for about $3,000.
-And that's not a rare find of questionable quality, that is a boat in a good condition, ready to go.
+In my article The Cheapest, Smallest Boat to Sail Around the World, I talk about Hurley 22, which can be yours for about $3,000.
+And that's not a rare find of questionable quality; that is a boat in good condition, ready to go.

-To give you a more concrete idea how to navigate the vast sea of choices (no pun intended) so that you can successfully reach the harbor of your choice (really, not intended) and drop the anchor at the right place, (ok, I'll stop now) let's answer the question 'what is the lowest ideal budget when buying a sailboat'.
+To give you a more concrete idea of how to navigate the vast sea of choices (no pun intended) so that you can successfully reach the harbor of your choice (really, not intended) and drop the anchor at the right place (okay, I'll stop now) let's answer the question 'what is the lowest ideal budget when buying a sailboat'.

 Because yes, there are boats for all prices, starting at the aforementioned couple of thousands of dollars spanning all the way to hundreds of millions.
 Both of these extreme categories come with their sacrifices.
 A very cheap boat will either be in good condition but quite small or not very well equipped.
 Or it will be the right size but old and worn down, making you spend money down the line on repairs.
 On the other side of the spectrum, you'll have the quality and comfort you like, but for a price that could force you to postpone your boat life while you save up.